Problem

 GO

-The result below shows the SID of the SQL Server login and that of the user database id differ and this is what causes the problem.
+The result below shows the SID of the SQL Server login and that of the user database id differ.
+This is what causes the problem.

 Now that we have a better understanding of the problem, it is time to get to some useful commands for analysis and a solution.

 I have restored the AdventureWorks database from one instance to another with the four above users.
-Now to analyze how many orphaned users there are in my restored database, I will run the following T-SQL command which produces a listing of all the orphaned users and in our case all four users are orphaned.
+Let’s run the following T-SQL command to analyze how many orphaned users there are.
+It produces a list of all the orphaned users.
+In our case, the results show that it orphaned all four users.

 --Command to generate list of orphaned users